meltano/meltano/docs/src/_contribute/tests.md

 ## Integration Tests

-Meltano use a small homegrown framework for integration tests that are generated from the markdown guides in our example library and managed via [Github Workflows](https://docs.github.com/en/actions/workflows/):
+Meltano use a small homegrown framework:q! for integration tests that are generated from the markdown guides in our example library and managed via [Github Workflows](https://docs.github.com/en/actions/workflows/):

 - [`docs/example-library/<test-name>`](https://github.com/meltano/meltano/tree/main/docs/example-library) holds the markdown guide and the meltano YAML files.
 The test script is created from the markdown guide via [mdsh](https://github.com/bashup/mdsh), and the YAML files are used during test validation.